ese5160/a14g-final-submission-t23-mcu-wanda-lock/README.md

 HRS01 - The foundation of this project shall rely on the SAMW25 microcontroller.

-> Partially Achieved.
-Whole project is designed and implemented based on **SAM D21**.
-We use the Dev-board SAMW25 (embedded with SAMD21 chip) for testing and debugging in the beginning of project.
+> Achieved.
+Whole project is designed and implemented based on **SAMW25**.
+We use the Dev-board SAMD21 (embedded with SAMW25 chip) for testing and debugging in the beginning of project.

 HRS02 - The IR Sensor TSOP38238 shall detect the proximity of a person to the door.
 The system will register anyone who remains close to the door for a duration of 3 seconds.
 The Sensor shall communicate with the microcontroller via GPIO bus.

 > Partially Achieved.
-We changed IR Sensor with the [MH Infrared Obstacle Sensor Module](https://einstronic.com/product/infrared-obstacle-sensor-module/) instead of TSOP38238.
-Anyone that close to the door will trigger the Infrared Module instantly.
+We changed IR Sensor with the [MH Infrared Obstacle Sensor Module](https://einstronic.com/product/infrared-obstacle-sensor-module/) instead of TSOP38238 which is actually an IR receiver instead of IR detector.
+Anyone that is close to the door will trigger the Infrared Module instantly.
 It indeed communicates with MCU via GPIO bus.

 HRS03 - A QR code Reader shall be employed to extract information from the code presented by the visitor.
 The Reader shall communicate with the microcontroller via GPIO bus.